 If you’ve spent time on your outdoor fairy garden, you’ll probably want to protect it from the elements!
 Here’s my secret for making it last.

 AND get this . . .
-I’m planning a fairy garden project in the street across the park from where I live.
+I’m planning an outdoor fairy garden project in the street across the park from where I live.
 I was walking by yesterday and noticed there are several large trees in public areas, and that’s when got a brilliant idea!

 Protect Your Outdoor Fairy Garden

 So what is the secret sauce?
 Mod Podge Outdoor!!
 This is what I’m going to use, and it’s very easy to apply.
 I’ll be painting my items with outdoor paint and then several coats of Mod Podge Outdoor on the top.

 And honestly you can use this formula to protect the pre-painted pieces you purchase as well (or any items you decide to add embellishments to).
 If you want to items to sit outside, this is exactly what you need to use!

 I could leave it at that, but some of you live in particularly rainy or sunny climates like I do.
 If that’s the case, you might need to take an additional step and place a UV coating over your garden items.

 In that case, I recommend doing the Mod Podge Outdoor as well as a sealer like Krylon UV Resistant Clear Coating.
 If the weather is pretty hard core in the winter like it is here, keep your garden underneath a protective cover (like on a porch).